Warthog (WART) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Warthog Historical Price

-According to the latest data gathered on Warthog live price page, the current price of Warthog is 0.263076USD.
-The circulating supply of Warthog(WART) is 8.72M WART , giving it a market capitalization of $2.29M.
+According to the latest data gathered on Warthog live price page, the current price of Warthog is 0.241686USD.
+The circulating supply of Warthog(WART) is 8.80M WART , giving it a market capitalization of $2.13M.

 The Warthog Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WART based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.